IRS Form 15107 Instructions

 Line 6: Legal executor or personal representative information

-If there is an executor or personal representative that is named in the late taxpayer’s estate planning documents, then list that person’s
+If there is an executor or personal representative that is named in the late taxpayer’s estate planning documents, then list the following information:

 • Telephone number